PeterBotros26/Object-Detection-in-an-Urban-Environment/README.md

       - 1st_iteration/ - contains the pipeline config file with updated augmentation
       - 2nd_iteration/ - contains the pipeline config file with updated augmentation
-      - 3rd_iteration/ - contains the pipeline config file with updated augmentation ...
+      - 3rd_iteration/ - contains the pipeline config file with updated augmentation
+      - exported/      - contains the pipeline config file with saved model ...
 ```